Your support and contributions will enable us to meet our goals and improve conditions. Your generous donation will fund our mission.

 Welcome to the Conservancy

-Located in Franklin, WI, the Conservancy for Healing and Heritage in southeastern Wisconsin features a rare combination of ecosystems.
-This unique piece of land is Milwaukee County’s only kettle and glacier lake.
-This sacred land, with a history to the Archdiocese of Milwaukee, for the first time will be open to the public.
+Located in Franklin, WI, the Conservancy for Healing and Heritage in Franklin, Wisconsin features a rare combination of ecosystems.
+Founded by the vision of the Felician Sisters and carried forward by the Wheaton Franciscan Sisters, this sacred land, with a 70 year history to the Archdiocese of Milwaukee, is open to the public.

 Mission

-We are dedicated to conserving an exceptional 36-acre parcel of forestland and a glacial lake by offering the Reiman Healing Chapel, We Energies Foundation Healing Garden and Lake & Nature Trails for all who seek nature's tranquility and improved well-being.
-We are especially passionate about supporting and comforting those experiencing physical, emotional or mental distress or disease.
-The Conservancy promotes respect and appreciation for the natural world through educational opportunities for all ages.
+We are dedicated to being responsible stewards of the environment by conserving an exceptional 36-acre parcel of forestland and a glacial lake.
+We offer the Reiman Healing Chapel, We Energies Foundation Healing Garden and Lake & Nature Trails for all who seek nature to improve their well-being.
+We are especially passionate about supporting and comforting those experiencing physical or emotional distress or disease.
+The Conservancy promotes respect and appreciation for the natural world through emphasis on the care of creation for all ages.

 Purpose